rsanche4/AI-Projects/Alizabot/README.txt

    DATETIME (TELLING THE TIME)
    JSON (READING THE JSON FILE)
    FNMATCH (FOR PATTERN MATCHING)
+   There is also a C version of her with makefile included.
+You can type make, then ./aliza Keep in mind, aliza.c does not save chatlogs, unlike the python version.

 7: HOW TO TALK TO HER?
    *******************
    If you have Python installed on your system, make sure you have the previous libraries installed (you can use the command "pip install" to install them.
 Look up "pip" in Google to learn to use it).
-You can simply open the terminal in this folder and type: python start_gui.py
+You can simply open the terminal in this folder and type: python3 start_gui.py
+   Also, I wrote a C-Programming version of her so it can run natively in any Operating System in UNIX.
+You can type make, then ./aliza
+   Keep in mind, aliza.c does not save chatlogs, unlike the python version.
    It is best to send her complete, simple sentences with a clear subject and predicate.
 Avoid spelling and grammar mistakes as this might confuse her.